Asuka FC

 Asuka Football Club (飛鳥フットボールクラブ, Asuka Futtobōru Kurabu), commonly known as Asuka FC (飛鳥FC, Asuka Efushi) is a semi-professional football club based in Kashihara, Nara Prefecture, Japan.
-The team currently play in Japan Football League, the fourth tier of Japanese football.
-The club was founded on 6 December, 2003, and has undergone several name changes throughout its history, including Porvenir Kashihara and from Porvenir Asuka in 2022.
+The team set to play in Kansai Soccer League Division 1 from 2026–27, the fifth tier of Japanese football after relegation from Japan Football League in 2025.
+The club was founded on 6 December 2003 and has undergone several name changes throughout its history, including Porvenir Kashihara and from Porvenir Asuka in 2022.

 History

 Asuka FC has steadily progressed through the Japanese football league system.
 The club has participated in regional leagues, notably the Kansai Soccer League, which is part of the Japanese Regional Leagues and represents the fifth tier of Japanese football.

 In the 2024 season, Asuka FC clinched the Kansai Soccer League Division 1 title, marking a significant achievement in the club's history.
 This victory earned them promotion to the Japan Football League (JFL), the fourth tier of Japanese football, for the 2025 season.